Pieter Heerema: Sailing career

 In 2019 he finished 2nd in Dragon Gold Cup on his boat called Troika.
 And in 2021 he finished 1st in Dragon Gold Cup in Marstrand on his boat NED-412 Troika.

+Tax evasion

+In 2023 one of his companies "Heavy Transport Holding Denmark ApS" was convicted in Denmark for tax evasion.
+The company was ordered to pay 449 million Danish kroner (approx. 60 million Euros) to the Danish tax authorities.
+Three days after this conviction Pieter Heerema decided to default the company in order to evade the repayment of his open-standing taxes.